4.8 1700+ Google Reviews

 Engineered joists and solid-lumber joists have different notching and drilling rules.

-What is the difference between a joist and a beam?
+Difference between a joist and a beam?

 The diagram can be confusing at first.